andrewjbtw/archivematica-scripts/README.md

 6. Run one of the scripts to make sure it works.
 I recommend starting with a fixity check on a small AIP, as it's the simplest command.
 In the future, I'll add a script that simply requests information from Archivematica, which is probably the safest way to test your configuration.

 # Dependencies

+- jq - for working with JSON
+- curl - for sending API requests

 # Design goals